How to Separate Whey from Plain Store Yogurt (+ VIDEO)Updated: September 15, 2017Fermented Foods, Videos

 Whey in its liquid and whole food form is the ideal starter for probiotic rich, health enhancing fermented foods and drinks.

-Liquid whey is most easily and economically obtained from raw milk that has naturally soured, or clabbered, on the kitchen counter.
 Clabbered milk is a very useful item for the traditionally minded cook and has the consistency and taste of drinkable style yogurt.
-In this video, I show you how this process works.

 Unfortunately, not everyone has access to raw milk which may seem to preclude the use of unprocessed, liquid whey for fermentation purposes as it is not commercially available.

-The good news is that whey can easily be extracted from plain yogurt from the store or that you make yourself with pasteurized milk.
-Greek yogurt can be used as well even though you won’t get as much whey from the effort.
+The good news is that you can easily extract whey from plain yogurt from the store.
+Using homemade yogurt is even better.
+You may use Greek yogurt too although you won’t get as much whey from the effort.
 This is due to the nutritional differences of Greek yogurt vs regular yogurt.

 Powdered Whey No Substitute for the Real Thing

-Please note that powdered whey is never an adequate substitute for whole, unprocessed, liquid whey that you naturally separate from a fermented dairy product like clabbered milk or yogurt.
-Drying and powderizing whey even at low temperatures denatures the delicate proteins and virtually eliminates its beneficial probiotic properties.
-This article discusses more on the dangers of protein powder.
+Please note that powdered whey is never an adequate substitute for whole, unprocessed, liquid whey.
+To gain the benefits of whey, it must be gently separated from a fermented dairy product like clabbered milk, kefir, or yogurt.
+Drying and powderizing whey even at low temperatures denatures the delicate proteins.
+It also eliminates the beneficial probiotic and enzymatic properties.

 Uses for Liquid Whey

-Liquid whey is an important ingredient in homemade baby formula in addition to it’s indispensable role as an inoculant for fermented foods and drinks.
-Unprocessed liquid whey is also wonderful to mix with filtered water and a little orange juice for a healthy, additive free, sports drink naturally loaded with electrolytes.
+Liquid whey is an important ingredient in homemade baby formula recipes.
+In addition, it is indispensable as an inoculant for fermented foods and drinks.
+Unprocessed liquid whey is also wonderful to mix with filtered water and a little orange juice for a healthy sports drink naturally loaded with electrolytes.

 Sarah, The Healthy Home Economist